 retirement.
 Although not quite into stagnation, as Spencer continues to exercise

-regularly, swim often, dive regularly, and generally keep him in fabulous shape,
+regularly, swim often, dive regularly, and generally keep himself in fabulous shape,

 as he becomes Muscles Unlimited.
 He maintains regular contact with his old

-training buddies, including Reg Park and still regularly attends both wresting
+training buddies, including Reg Park and still regularly attends both wrestling

 and bodybuilding reunions, including the Oscar Heidenstam Foundations Awards in